5 Amazing Facts About Choosing Printing Paper

 Final Thoughts

 We discussed some tips we must use when looking for the right type of paper.
 So, using the right paper weight, opacity, and finishes can impact your print products.
-You can use heavier pages for something more important, while lighter paper may work for something less significant.
+You can use heavier pages for something more critical, while lighter paper may work for something less significant.

 Also, you should know opacity to make sure that you control the print visibility from the other side.
 You can also read about paper finishes and brightness to ensure you use the right features.